Myrtle Beach South Carolina Travel Guide

 Myrtle Beach Area - The Grand Strand South Carolina

-In addition, Myrtle Beach has made a name with the golfing community offering over 100 destinations to improve that golf swing and over 40 challenging miniature golf courses for the entire family.
-Shopping fanatics will love the area’s widely renowned outlet-style shopping; children will enjoy the local amusement and water parks; and there’s no getting around the cuisine with over 1,900 restaurants and eateries.
+In addition, Myrtle Beach Area has made a name with the golfing community offering over 100 destinations to improve that golf swing and over 40 challenging miniature golf courses for the entire family.
+Shopping fanatics will love the area’s widely renowned outlet-style shopping; children will enjoy the local amusement and water parks, and there’s no getting around the cuisine with over 1,900 restaurants and eateries.

 Book Direct and Save with a Vacation Rental Management Company

 Things To Do in the Myrtle Beach Area - The Grand Strand